 For every listed water body that does not meet the standard, the State must develop a Total Maximum Daily Load (TMDL) for each pollutant that contributes to the impairment of the stream.
 A TMDL is a technical analysis that determines the amount of a particular pollutant that a water body can receive and still meet the applicable water quality standard.
 The TMDL document estimates how much the pollutant load must be reduced in order to comply with the standard.
-For most pollutants TMDLs are expressed as a mass loading (e.g. pounds per day).
-For bacteria (e.g. fecal coliform), however, it is expressed as a number of organisms in a given volume of water (i.e., their concentration).
-The concentration is a significant value with respect to protection of oyster waters use.
-The Code of Federal Regulations, Title 40, Section130.2 (i) allows the state to establish a concentration -based TMDL for a pollutant that is not readily controllable on a mass basis.
-Flows in the Galveston Bay system are highly variable and very difficult to measure, therefore the TMDL for Waters in the Upper Gulf Coast establishes concentration-based TMDLs and load allocations.

 A regulated MS4 Operator that discharges stormwater into an impaired water body with a TMDL, is required to develop a program and choose Best Management Practices (BMPs) that target the pollutants of concern as identified in the TMDL.
-The stormwater discharge does not have to discharge directly into the impaired water body, but if this discharge is located in the watershed where the TMDL was developed, permit conditions apply.
+The stormwater discharge does not have to discharge directly into the impaired water body, but if this discharge is located in the watershed where the TMDL was developed, permit conditions will apply.
 The BMPs chosen will focus on areas the MS4 Operator identifies as having the potential to be a cause of the pollutant of concern.
-Each BMP selected will have measurable goals, an implementation schedule, and interim milestones will be set to assess program progress.
+Each BMP selected will have measurable goals, an implementation schedule and interim milestones will be set to assess program progress.
 A benchmark for the pollutant of concern will be identified by the MS4 Operator to assist in determining if the program is effective in addressing the pollutant of concern.
 Monitoring of progress toward achieving the benchmark is also required and will be included in the annual report using appropriate program indicators.